wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/config-file.rst

 ism.rollover.priority
 ^^^^^^^^^^^^^^^^^^^^^

-The priority of the policy.
+The priority value for the policy.
 The higher the value, the higher the priority.
-If there are multiple policies that match the index, the one with the highest priority will be applied.
-There cannot be two policies with the same priority.
+If there are multiple policies to manage an index, Wazuh applies the one with the highest priority value.
+There cannot be two policies with the same priority value to manage the same index.

 +--------------------+-----------------------------------+
 | **Default value**  | 50                                |